17 Animated Facts About BoJack Horseman

-BoJack Horseman surprised viewers and critics with its gradual dive into the depression of an anthropomorphic horse that used to be the star of a banal, early 1990s, TGIF-type sitcom.
-On the series, the town of Hollywoo is made up of both humans and talking animals full of hopes and dreams and regrets.
-Will Arnett stars as the voice of the titular equine, who, at the start of season three, is faced with the consequences of getting what he wants—legitimate acting recognition for playing the lead in a movie about his hero, Secretariat.
-Aaron Paul plays BoJack's human roommate, Todd; Amy Sedaris stars as BoJack's agent, Princess Carolyn; and Alison Brie portrays BoJack's ghostwriter, Diane Nguyen.
-Here are some facts you need to know about the show before you dive into season three.
+Will Arnett stars as the voice of the titular equine who, at the beginning of season 3, is faced with the consequences of getting what he wants: legitimate acting recognition for playing the lead in a movie about his hero, Secretariat.
+Breaking Bad star Aaron Paul plays BoJack's human roommate, Todd; Amy Sedaris stars as BoJack's agent, Princess Carolyn; and Alison Brie portrays BoJack's ghostwriter, Diane Nguyen.

-Creator Raphael Bob-Waksberg and production designer/producer Lisa Hanawalt met in a high school theater class, coming up with ideas for TV shows.
+BoJack Horseman creator Raphael Bob-Waksberg and production designer/producer Lisa Hanawalt met in a high school theater class, coming up with ideas for TV shows.
 Even while still in high school, Bob-Waksberg had anthropomorphism on the brain.
 It was there that he wrote a play about a boy with udders who just wanted to fit in.
-While the two were in college, they teamed up to make a web comic titled Tip Me Over and Pour Me Out.
+While the two were in college, they teamed up to make a web comic titled Tip Me Over, Pour Me Out.

 One day Bob-Waksberg asked Hanawalt, “Oh, do you remember that girl who was in our English class senior year of high school?
 Draw her, but as a dolphin.”
 Sextina Aquafina, singer of "My C*itoris is Gynormous," was born.

-It was the former Disney CEO's Tornante Company that agreed to produce the BoJack concept and sold it to Netflix.
+Former Disney CEO Michael Eisner's Tornante Company agreed to produce the BoJack concept and sold it to Netflix.
 After a nervous and inexperienced Bob-Waksberg pitched the show to Eisner himself, Eisner expressed reluctance about putting another series satirizing show business on the air.
 Once Bob-Waksberg talked about why it was still interesting to him, Eisner agreed to just let him do it his way.

 Bob-Waksberg doesn't remember where he got the name of his protagonist.
 "BoJack just sounded like a horse name to me," he said.
 "I don't know where I heard it or how I came up with it."